 - Running a lot of tests throughout the process of construction.
 Make sure that there is confirmatory testing with the help of which iterations can be made victorious.

-- Working in partnership with the various stakeholders and other developers.
+- Working in partnership with various stakeholders and other developers.
 By tightening the feedback cycle and improving communication, the inputs from the stakeholders can be easily incorporated into the phase of construction.